 We were never meant to do life alone, yet so many are.
 I know so many people who go to a church building every single week yet walk out feeling lost, alone and hurting.
 I think we all long for a sense of purpose, but unfortunately so many find that search so elusive.
 Sometimes we need to step into community before we can step into purpose.

-Our dream is to bring together people from all walks of life and impact the city of Jacksonville, our nation and the world in a way that we could never do alone.
-Our commitment is that Bar Church does not belong to us, but to the people of Jacksonville.
+Our dream is to bring together people from all walks of life and impact the world in a huge way.
+So where can you find Bar Church?
+Well, initially our two targeted locations are Jacksonville and Nashville, but rest assured we are only warming up.
+Some city names that have popped up are Chicago, Dallas, New York, Los Angeles, Miami, Orlando and many many more.
+Eventually we want to see Bar Church spread throughout the world, in countries like Ireland, England, Greece, Italy and more.
+Our commitment is that Bar Church does not belong to us, but to the people of Jacksonville, Nashville and other future cities we launch in.
 Somehow along the way we’ve confused the idea of church.
 We thought the church was here for only people who believe in exactly the way the church you attend believes.

 Did you know that right now cities all across the country are re-zoning so they can prevent churches from entering into their community?
 Now, if you’re a standard church-goer, that probably upsets you.
 But perhaps the questions we need to ask are why don’t these cities think churches are vital to their community?
 What have we done wrong?
 Clearly we, as a church, whether we want to admit it or not we have done something wrong.

 Bar Church’s mission?
 To redefine the church.
 To redefine the value of the church.
 We want to become a community of people who make everywhere a better place.
 Everyone gets better.
 Businesses get better, neighborhoods get better, people get better.
 The church has widely become known as being in opposition from those who don’t believe in Jesus.
 We believe those are the very people God has called to us serve and to love.